GiovanniAiello/talks/README.md

 # Talks

 This repository contains the supporting material for selected talks related to the *Software Engineering for Economists Initiative*.
-Usually the talks contain selected material from the lectures in the *Course* or *Bootcamp* repository.
+Usually the talks contain selected and updated material from the lectures in the *Course* or *Bootcamp* repository.

 Contact: